Margalla Hills: Flora

+There is high diversity of the other plants as well including cannabis, adhatoda vasica and fabaceae as well as bamboo.

+Fauna

+Some of the bird species include Psilopogon asiaticus, Psilopogon haemacephalus, Psittacula cyanocephala, Psittacula krameri, pitta brachyura, Terpsiphone paradisi, Gracupica contra, Erythrogenys erythrogenys, niltava sundara, Eumyias thalassinus, Cyornis rubeculoides, aethopyga siparaja, Lophura leucomelanos, Eudynamys scolopaceus and others.

+There are around 30 or more mammal species here, some of the notable ones include the rhesus macaque, Indian boar, Northern red muntjac, Indian leopard, Indian flying fox, jungle cat and grey goral as well as the leopard cat.

+There are many butterfly species in and around these hills like the papilio protenor, papilio polyctor, vagrans egista, graphium sarpedon, hypolimnas bolina, pseudergolis wedah, symbrenthia lilaea, arhopala rama, catopsilia pomona, charaxes agrarius as well as the Tajuria cippus.

 Bird watching

 The Margallas are an excellent place for bird watchers.
-The area is home to a large number of birds, including robins, sparrows, kites, crows, larks, paradise flycatchers, black partridge, shrikes, pheasants, spotted doves, Egyptian vultures, falcons, hawks, eagles, Himalayan griffon vulture, laggar falcon, peregrine falcon, kestrel, Indian sparrow hawk, white cheeked bulbul, yellow vented bulbul, paradise flycatcher, cheer pheasant, Khalij pheasant, golden oriole, spotted dove, collared dove, wheatears and buntings.
+The area is home to a large number of birds, including robins, sparrows, kites, crows, larks, paradise flycatchers, black partridge, shrikes, pheasants, spotted doves, Egyptian vultures, falcons, hawks, eagles, Himalayan griffon vulture, laggar falcon, peregrine falcon, kestrel, Indian sparrow hawk, white cheeked bulbul, yellow vented bulbul, cheer pheasant, khalij pheasant, golden oriole, collared dove, wheatears and buntings.

 The cheer pheasant, indigenous to the Khyber Pakhtunkhwa, was being reared in Margalla Hills as a part of conservation campaign by the World Pheasant Association and Capital Development Authority.

-Hiking trails

-There are several hiking trails in the Margalla Hills.
-Trail 3 and 5 are the most popular ones, starting from the Margalla Road opposite sector F-6 and ending at the Pir Sohawa Road.

 Environmental conservation

 The ecology of Margallas faces threats from quarrying by stone-crushing plants, deforestation, illegal encroachments, and buildings, and poachers.
 Crush plants situated around the hills near Taxila are busy eroding the hills for extracting building material.
 Deforestation is resulting from fires and illegal felling of trees.